beejjorgensen/bgc/src/bgc_part_0725_io.md

 # File Input/Output

 [i[File I/O]<]
-We've already seen a some examples of I/O with `printf()` for doing I/O at the console.
+We've already seen some examples of I/O with `printf()` for doing I/O at the console.

 But we'll push those concepts a little farther this chapter.